mahmoudaboueleneen/tomasulo/docs/report.md

 -   There are only one type of Adders and Multipliers supporting both integer and floating point instructions, recognizing them based on a control input.

+-   Only a store/load existing in store/load buffer can execute in the cycle after an executing store (for both load and store) and load (for a store only) writes its result.

+-   When a structural hazard occurs (all buffers or stations are busy), and instruction is issued in the cycle after one of the busy stations/buffers instruction writes its result.

 ### The Tomasulo Architecture

 To keep track of the real hardware architecture and to properly simulate it, we took as reference a couple of diagrams which can be found under this directory, entitled `architecture_1.png` and `architecture_2.png`.
 Both are taken from the German University in Cairo's Microprocessors Course for the year 2023, by Dr. Milad Ghantous.